 5. Washington State University, Pullman, Washington

-Founded in 1890 as Washington’s original land-grant university, Washington State University (WSU) is home to 28,686 students enrolled 95 undergraduate majors and 85 minors, 120 graduate and professional programs, and 100-plus certificates and in-major specializations across 11 colleges.
-The College of Agricultural, Human, and Natural Resource Sciences (CAHNRS) is home to the Department of Apparel, Merchandising, Design, and Textiles (AMDT), which offers a BA in Apparel, Merchandising, and Textiles with a Merchandising option.
-In collaboration with WSU’s Graduate School, the Department also offers an MA in Apparel, Merchandising, Design, and Textiles.
+The College of Agricultural, Human, and Natural Resource Sciences (CAHNRS) at Washington State University (WSU) is home to the Department of Apparel, Merchandising, Design, and Textiles (AMDT).
+The Department of AMDT offers a BA in Apparel, Merchandising, and Textiles with a Merchandising option.
+The Department also offers an MA in AMDT in collaboration with WSU’s Graduate School.

 In addition to study abroad opportunities in more than 70 countries around the world, students have access to the third largest apparel and textile industry in the country and student chapters of two major industry associations—the International Textiles and Apparel Association (ITAA) and the American Association of Textile Chemists and Colorists (AATCC).
 Students also have the opportunity to participate in several campus events including exhibitions, design and merchandising competitions, and the popular Mom’s Weekend Fashion Show.

-Merchandising program highlights include the Annual Spring Fashion Show (coordinated by Fashion Merchandising Students), Fashion Study Tours of New York City and Paris, and seminars at a variety of apparel manufacturing companies, retailers, textile design companies, and apparel design businesses.
-Study Tours of New York City offered every January and July and tours of Paris luxury fashion industries offered every June.
+Merchandising program highlights include the Annual Spring Fashion Show (coordinated by Fashion Merchandising Students), Fashion Study Tours of New York City and Paris, and seminars held at a variety of apparel manufacturing companies, retailers, textile design companies, and apparel design businesses.
+Study Tours of New York City are offered every January and July and tours of Paris luxury fashion industries offered every June.
+Study tours of Italy are offered in Winter Session.
 Fashion merchandising students also have the opportunity to visit museums and other “culturally unique sites.”

-Founded in 1958 as San Fernando Valley State College, California State University Northridge (CSUN) is home to 38,310 students enrolled in 175 programs across nine colleges.
-The College of Health and Human Development, Department of Family & Consumer Sciences houses the Apparel Design and Merchandising program.
-Degree offerings for aspiring fashion merchandisers include a BS in Family and Consumer Sciences with an Option in Apparel Design and Merchandising-Emphasis Apparel Merchandising.
+California State University Northridge (CSUN) is home to the College of Health and Human Development, which houses the Department of Family & Consumer Sciences.
+The Department manages the Apparel Design and Merchandising program, which leads to a BS in Family and Consumer Sciences with an Option in Apparel Design and Merchandising-Emphasis Apparel Merchandising.